 • Self-hostable, fully open source

 Compliance is about data paths and controls, not badges.
 Adding a platform can add another processor of transcripts and recordings.
+Dograh AI reduces risk by removing extra vendor hops and makes it easier to meet privacy and data residency requirements through its open-source, self-hosted architecture.

 Self-hosting can reduce surface area: